iNZightVIT/Lite/gui-elements/notes/load.data.md

 <h5>Load data</h5>
-To load your own data press the browse button.
+To load your own data press the "Choose File" button.
 A new window will appear which lets you select a file.
 After that is done the data will be presented to you as a table in the middle of the screen.
-This table is now set as the data set in use in iNZight online.
-Therfore it is possible to leave now.
-In case you switch to a different data set in the "Switch Data" panel the imported set is lost and needs to be reimported.
-If you do not want that you can store the file in iNZight online by pressing the "Import File" button.
-Now your data is available in the "Switch Data" panel under Imported for reselection.
-This data set is deleted after 24 hours.
-This is because iNZight online is not designed to store your data.
+If the file to import is located as a web resource at a URL, paste the URL in the blue text field. <br><br>

+In any case, press the "IMPORT FILE" button to finalize your choice.